 Studies on Acne and Other Skin Issues

-In conclusion, there are many compelling studies on marijuana edibles that prove how effective they can be for treating a variety of medical conditions.
+There are many compelling studies on marijuana edibles.
+Proving how effective they can be for treating a variety of medical conditions.
 However, keep in mind that like any other product, from zinc oxide to aspirin, CBD is not for everyone.
-So, if you decide to try marijuana edibles for treating a medical condition, make sure you know where the product is sourced from, how it is made, and how it is meant to be used.
+So, if you decide to try marijuana edibles for treating a medical condition.